Jasonlobo21/tp/docs/UserGuide.md

 Goals cannot be set as 0, cleared or deleted, only updated.
 This is to encourage users to set goals and stick to them.

-Water goal accepted range: 1 - 10000 ml
+Water goal accepted range: 1 - 10000 ml (takes in integer values only)

-Calorie goal accepted range: 1 - 20000 ml
+Calorie goal accepted range: 1 - 20000 ml (takes in integer values only)

-Body weight goal accepted range: 1 - 700 kg
+Body weight goal accepted range: 1 - 700 kg (takes in decimal values)

 Format: `add goal /ml <waterGoals> | /cal <calorieGoals> | /kg <weightGoals>`